Environmental Triggers for Obesity

 Animal studies done since the mid-1990s showed that BPA might be linked to a variety of health concerns including predisposition to breastvii and prostate cancerviii, genital tract malformationix and behavioral changesx.
 In September 2008, a study published in the Journal of the American Medical Association examined urinary levels of BPA in 1,500 individuals and found a strong correlation with heart disease and diabetes in individuals with the highest levels of BPAxi.

-Earlier animal models from 2002 had shown that prenatal stimulation with BPA actually led more cells to develop into adipocytes (fat cells), resulting in “a tendency for the animals to become obese.xii” A 2007 study exposed pregnant mice to BPA and found that their offspring had both increased cholesterol and fat tissuexiii.
+Earlier animal models from 2002 had shown that prenatal stimulation with BPA actually led more cells to develop into adipocytes (fat cells), resulting in “a tendency for the animals to become affected by obesity.xii” A 2007 study exposed pregnant mice to BPA and found that their offspring had both increased cholesterol and fat tissuexiii.
 Female offspring weighed 11 to 13 percent more than controls and male offspring weighed between 22 and 59 percent more than controls.
 Both groups had significantly elevated cholesterol as well.